-Section 4-6 Student-Athlete Experience Survey
+Section 3-6 Student-Athlete Experience Survey

-After each championship, institutional administrators, coaches and student-athletes will be asked to participate in a postevent survey intended to capture feedback on their recent championship experience.
-Institutional administrators and coaches will receive an email containing a link to the survey and will be asked to ensure participation from all student-athletes.
+After each championship, institutional administrators and coaches will be asked to participate in a post-event survey intended to capture feedback on their recent championship experience.
+Institutional administrators and coaches will receive an email containing a link to the survey and will be asked to forward the survey to student-athletes.

-Section 5 • Elite 90[TM] Award
+Section 4 • Elite 90[TM] Award